asengupta/avishek.net/_posts/2021-04-02-vectors-matrices-outer-product-column-into-row-lu.md

 $$A=LU$$

 ## Implications for Machine Learning
-The LU factorisation will mostly be seen in lower level matrix computational techniques.
+The LU Factorisation will mostly be seen in lower level matrix computational techniques.
 Below are some examples.

 - For a system of equations given by $$Ax=b$$, the LU decomposition technique can be used to solve systems of linear equations repeatedly for different values of $$b$$ without doing the entire process of Gaussian Elimination every time for a different value of $$b$$.
 - Matlab uses LU decomposition to calculate inverse matrices.